 Of course, the quality of the Air remains to be seen.
 As we've seen with Tesla, performance can be among the best in the business but quality can be at the other end of the spectrum, even in models costing six figures.
 Quality is one area Mercedes should have covered given its long history with manufacturing cars.

 The EQS is built at a modern plant in Sindelfingen, Germany, close to where Mercedes' headquarters are located.
 Known as Factory 56, the flexible plant came online last year with the start of production of the 2021 S-Class.
 Production of the EQS's battery is handled at Mercedes' plant in nearby Hedelfingen, initially using cells supplied by CATL.

 The start of sales of the EQS is significant as it marks a major turning point for Mercedes.
 While all previous EVs from the automaker are based on platforms originally developed for internal-combustion engines, the EQS rides on a dedicated EV platform, referred to internally as EVA.

 Beyond the EQS, U.S. buyers can look forward to the GLB-Class-based EQB in 2022.
-There's also the smaller EQE hatchback sharing the same platform as the EQS coming, and crossover versions of both the EQE and EQS.
+There's also the smaller EQE sedan sharing the same platform as the EQS coming, and crossover versions of both the EQE and EQS.
 The crossovers will be built at Mercedes' plant in Tuscaloosa, Alabama, starting in 2022.